 Iota Theta Chapter presents an award to the Outstanding generic BSN student each year at the Honors Convocation.
 This award is based upon the following:

 This conference is designed to showcase creative nursing practice, education, and research that are conducted at Troy University and the surrounding communities.
 The goals are to share ideas, impart practical knowledge, and provide fellowship for nursing research.
-This conference is open to all members of Sigma Theta Tau and other interested nurses.
+This conference is open to all members of Sigma Honor Society and other interested nurses.
 The conference will feature poster presentations.

 A prize of $50 will be awarded to the student poster that best meets the criteria of sharing and imparting practical knowledge of nursing research.
 The prize will be equally divided among all authors of the winning poster.